move-os/moveOS/README.md

 # moveOS

-The ***moveOS*** comprises of a *lightweight Kernel* with supporting libraries that greatly help in developing and deploying *movable smart-objects* covering a variety of domains.
+The ***moveOS*** comprises of a *lightweight Kernel* with supporting libraries that greatly help in developing and deploying *movable and immovable smart-objects* covering a variety of domains.
 The main desirable features of the OS include:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;:star:&nbsp;&nbsp; *Ease of use*